Opinion: Stop the Chalk Talk (Free Advice on Getting your Point Across)

 Regardless of whatever message they attempted to convey — I will not speculate any further — I would not want my opinions to quite literally be walked all over.

-I struggle to find the meaning in something so ephemeral; won’t their efforts be for not once the rain comes and washes their words away?
+I struggle to find the meaning in something so ephemeral; won’t their efforts be for nothing once the rain comes and washes their words away?
 I propose a solution, free of charge, to whoever it was who took to the pavements.
 Write for The Gettysburgian!

 The opportunity to write for the opinions section (or all sections, for that matter) is part of your tuition dollars.
 The editors will even work with you to edit and proofread your ideas to ensure they are delivered with clarity and effectiveness to the public.